Parliamentary inquiry into the RSPCA Victoria

 The response highlights that the Victorian Government and RSPCA Victoria are collaborating to improve the transparency, and detail, of information regarding the powers of RSPCA Victoria inspectors.

 The department and RSPCA Victoria are working to develop new strategies to improve the engagement and collaboration with, and amongst, animal stakeholder organisations.
-The Animal Welfare Action Plan is a current example of this approach.
+The Animal Welfare Action Plan is an example of this approach.